Explore the Narrabri Region these School Holidays

 Head for the Heights at Mount Kaputar National Park

-No holiday is complete with a trip to the iconic Mount Kaputar.
+No holiday is complete without a trip to the iconic Mount Kaputar.
 With crisp mountain air, picnic spots and family-friendly trails – it’s a must do!

 Here are our picks: